intellij-rust/intellij-rust.github.io/_docs/quick-start.markdown

 {% include doc-shortcut-tip.html %}

-## Creating new project
+{% include h title="Creating new project" tag="create-project" %}

 Creating new project from within IDE is not supported yet, so you have to invoke `cargo new my_project` from the command line and then open `my_project` directory.

-## Opening existing project in IntelliJ IDEA
+{% include h title="Opening existing project in IntelliJ IDEA" tag="open-idea" %}

 After you have installed the plugin into IntelliJ IDEA you can **import** a project from source (if you use other IDE, see [these instructions](#opening-project-all-ides)).
 You can import a